Tizen Open Source Project

 The Tizen operating system is available in multiple profiles to serve different industry requirements.
-The current Tizen profiles are Tizen IVI (in-vehicle infotainment), Tizen Mobile, Tizen TV, and Tizen Wearable.
+The current Tizen profiles are Tizen IoT, Tizen TV, Tizen Mobile, and Tizen Wearable.
 Additionally, as of Tizen 3.0, all profiles are built on top of a common, shared infrastructure called Tizen Common.

 - Mobile operators can work with device partners to customize the operating system and user experience to meet the needs of specific customer segments or demographics.

 - Application developers and ISVs can take advantage of the power of native application development with the flexibility of unparalleled HTML5 support.
 Tizen also offers the potential for application developers to extend their reach to new “smart devices” running Tizen, including wearables, consumer electronics (such as TVs, gaming consoles, and DVRs), cars, and appliances.

 The Tizen project is a part of the Linux Foundation and is governed by a Technical Steering Group, which is the primary decision-making body for the open source project, with a focus on platform development and delivery, along with the formation of working groups to support device verticals.

 The Tizen Association has been formed to guide the industry role of Tizen, including gathering of requirements, identification and facilitation of service models, and overall industry marketing and education.